'Til the End of Forever

 'Til the End of Forever is an album by Michael Bolton, released in 2005.
 The live cuts on this album were recorded during a DVD taping over two nights of concerts (August 24 and 25, 2004) at the Casino Rama, outside Toronto, Canada.
 The recording has been shown on the HDNet show "HDNet Concerts".
 A DVD of the concerts was released for sale in Europe in late 2005 and was released for sale in the U.S. in March, 2006, and was titled "The Best of Michael Bolton Live."

 The track "Courage In Your Eyes" was written by Bolton as a tribute to Coretta Scott King, and he performed the song in her honor at her funeral.
 "Til the End of Forever" was the single off the album, and was written by Bolton in honor of his love for his three daughters.
 "Said I Loved You ...
 But I Lied" is a reggae-styled remake of Bolton's 1993 hit of the same name.

 The album constitutes Bolton's lowest charting album in the US.
-Less than 150,000 copies have been sold in the US and about 250,000 copies globally.